- Travel and Places

 The Tram tracks of the Tramvia de Soller

-What do the locals think about the tourists in Mallorca?
+What do the locals think about tourism in Mallorca?

 As the tourist industry here is so important to Soller and it's economy you will be very welcomed.